Allicolyer/personal-website/_posts/2023-03-10-magic-compass.markdown

 I built both the Android and iOS apps using Flutter.
 Flutter is a popular mobile app development framework that allows developers to build high-quality applications for both iOS and Android devices using a single codebase.
 I used the [Flutter Provider](https://pub.dev/packages/provider) package to manage state.
 State management is an essential aspect of any Flutter app, as it allows developers to manage the app's state efficiently and avoid unnecessary rebuilds.
 The Provider package is a popular and easy-to-use state management solution that uses the InheritedWidget mechanism to manage the app's state.

-I used a flutter library called [in app purchases](https://pub.dev/packages/in_app_purchase) to interface between the Google Play Store and the Apple App Store.
+I used a Flutter library called [in app purchases](https://pub.dev/packages/in_app_purchase) to interface between the Google Play Store and the Apple App Store.
 This package provides an easy-to-use solution for integrating in-app purchases in Flutter applications.
 The package supports both iOS and Android platforms and provides a streamlined API for interacting with the respective app stores.
 Events are listened to and the state of the app changes when there is an async operation to the app store happening.
 This was especially important testing the iOS app  as I found the TestFlight environment to be slow compared to the production Apple environment and the Google Play environments.

 To get an accurate compass reading, this app incorporates a package called [Flutter Compass](https://pub.dev/packages/flutter_compass).
 This package utilizes the onboard compass in Swift’s `CLLocationManager` for iOS and the rotation vector sensor on Android.
 If the rotation vector sensor is not available on Android, it falls back to the accelerometer and magnetic field.